MiaoDX/bp_java/README.md

 4. [BP（Back Propagation）神经网络及Matlab矩阵实现 ](http://blog.csdn.net/wsywl/article/details/6364744) [CHINESE]

-At first,I wrote my codes according to the third article,but later I found that chances are that when calc the error(\theta),it can be something wrong,and then I found the second one,It's awesome.But I still assist you read the third artical(first),for it's really expressive.
+At first,I wrote my codes according to the third article,but later I found that chances are that when calc the error($\delta$),it can be something wrong,and then I found the second one,It's awesome.But I still assist you read the third artical(first),for it's really expressive.

 ## Design and implements

-To not make this page too complex,the design principles and implements details or tricks can be found in [DesignAndImplement.md](DesignAndImplement.md).
+To not make this page too complex,THE DESIGN PRINCIPLES AND IMPLEMENTS DETAILS OR TRICKS CAN BE FOUND IN [doc/DesignAndImplement.md](DesignAndImplement.md),IT IS A GOOD ARTICLE -.-.

 ## ChangeLog